Shinigami: Japanese religion

 In Buddhism, there is the Mara that is concerned with death, the Mrtyu-mara.
 It is a demon that makes humans want to die, and it is said that upon being possessed by it, in a shock, one should suddenly want to die by suicide, so it is sometimes explained to be a "shinigami".
 Also, in the Yogacarabhumi-sastra, a writing on Yogacara, a demon decided the time of people's deaths.
 Yama, the king of the Underworld, as well as oni such as the Ox-Head and Horse-Face are also considered a type of shinigami.

-In Shinto and Japanese mythology, Izanami gave humans death, so Izanami is sometimes seen as a shinigami.
+In Shinto and Japanese mythology, Izanami gave humans death, so she is sometimes seen as a shinigami.
 However, Izanami and Yama are also thought to be different from the death gods in Western mythology.
 Some forms of Buddhism do not involve believing in any deities, so it is sometimes thought that the concept of a death god does not exist to begin with.
 Even though the kijin and onryō of Japanese Buddhist faith have taken humans' lives, there is the opinion that there is no "death god" that merely leads people into the world of the dead.
-After the war, however, the Western notion of a death god entered Japan, and shinigami started to become mentioned as an existence with a human nature.
+In Postwar Japan, however, the Western notion of a death god entered Japan, and shinigami started to become mentioned as an existence with a human nature.

 Generally, the word "shinigami" does not appear to be used in Japanese classical literature, and there are not many writings about them; however, going into the Edo period, the word 'shinigami' can be seen in Chikamatsu Monzaemon's works of ningyō jōruri and classical literature that had themes on double suicides.

 In Hōei 3 (1706), in a performance of "Shinchuu Nimai Soushi", concerning men and women who were invited towards death, it was written "the road the god of death leads towards", and in Hōei 6 (1709), in "Shinchuuha ha Koori no Sakujitsu", a woman who was about to commit double suicide with a man said, "the fleetingness of a life lured by a god of death".
 It never became clear whether the man and woman came to commit double suicide due to the existence of a shinigami, or if a shinigami was given as an example for their situation of double suicide, and there are also interpretations that the word "shinigami" is an expression for the fleetingness of life.

 Other than that, in Kyōhō 5 (1720), in a performance of The Love Suicides at Amijima, there was the expression, "of one possessed by a god of death".
 Since the character was seller of paper, the character who confronted death wrote "paper" (紙, kami) as "god" (神, kami), but there are also interpretations that Chikamatsu himself did not think about the existence of a shinigami.